William Rushworth (organ builder)

 William Rushworth (born 1807) was an English organ builder and the founder of the musical instrument firm Rushworth and Dreaper.
-The firm was noted for the manufacture of organs at The Queen's College, Oxford, The Royal Military Academy, Sandhurst, Goldsmiths' College, Guilford Cathedral and Liverpool Philharmonic Hall.
+The firm was noted for the manufacture of organs at The Queen's College, Oxford, the Royal Military College, Sandhurst, Goldsmiths' College, Guilford Cathedral and Liverpool Philharmonic Hall.

 Biography

-Rushworth was born in 1807 in Honley, West Yorkshire, and baptized on the 23rd of October.
+Rushworth was born in 1807 in Honley, West Yorkshire, and baptised on 23 October.
 He had three children: Edwin, Alfred and Walter.
 His wife, Sarah, died in 1844.